7 Best Affordable Pet Insurance Companies of 2026

 There are typically three different types of plans offered by most pet insurance carriers:

-While it can vary by company, most of these plans will have caps on reimbursements for each accident or illness and total reimbursements per year or policy term.
+While it can vary by company, most plans will have caps on reimbursements for each accident or illness and total reimbursements per year or policy term.

 However, it's important to note that finding pet wellness protection or preventative coverage isn't as easy to find as incidental coverage.

-It can also make your premiums significantly higher but may be worth it if you know you'll be taking your pet to the vet at least once a year for an exam and vaccinations.
+It can also make your premiums significantly higher, but it may be worth it if you know you'll be taking your pet to the vet at least once a year for an exam and vaccinations.

 Accident-Only